tdegeus/GooseDEM/README.md

-# FrictionDEM
+# GooseDEM

-DEM code to study friction
+Simple code to perform simulations using the Discrete Element Method.